Everybody loves the High Line

 But what a difference today from the original!
 “Death Avenue” was the name people gave 10th Avenue during the 19th and early 20th centuries, when street level trains brought milk, meat and produce from the country down to Spring Street near the southern tip of the city.

-So many people were killed in accidents, cowboys rode shotgun with the trains, substituting flags, however, for revolvers to warn pedestrians away.
+So many people were killed in accidents, cowboys rode shotgun with the trains, substituted waving flags for warning shots.

-In 1934 the city opened an elevated West Side Line with direct offloading to businesses.
+In 1934 the city opened an elevated West Side Line with direct offloading to industry and business.

 Deliveries were less deadly but traffic withered a half-century later, as interstate trucking made inroads.
 The line lay fallow for thirty years, host to hardy weeds and a prodigiously fruiting apple tree, while people lobbied against demolition.